 BYOD is where students are encouraged to bring a computer which meets the recommended specifications to class.
 This could be a computer they already own.
-In 2019, Year 9 - 12 students are strongly encouraged to BYOD and can expect to use their device in most classes, most of the time.
+In 2020 all students are strongly encouraged to BYOD and can expect to use their device in most classes, most of the time.

 This also means that any student-owned internet capable device can be used to access the internet through the school’s robust wireless network, with the teacher’s permission, while students are in class.

-Throughout the year, teachers of Year 9 -12 (and most likely also Year 13) will be utilising BYOD in their lesson planning to give students access to a wide range of new and exciting learning possibilities to help raise student achievement.
+Throughout the year, teachers will be utilising BYOD in their lesson planning to give students access to a wide range of new and exciting learning possibilities to help raise student achievement.
 By encouraging BYOD access to the wireless network we can dramatically increase access to the wide range of learning opportunities afforded by the internet.